 The machine faces a towering mirrored wall which gives him license to admire the sculpted muscles of his upper arms bulging from his sleeveless T and the coolness of his smartly shaved head.
 About once a week someone tells him he looks like a young Bruce Willis.
 He has to agree.

-He punches up the speed to 3.5 — still a walk but a brisk one — and he presses in the earbuds.
-Out of the corner of an eye he glimpses a young woman to his left sprinting full out, her auburn ponytail twirling like a propeller, her breasts rhythmically bouncing despite the restrictive sports bra.
-The heavyset black man to his right sweats as he trudges up a steep incline.
+Starting to wake up, he punches up the speed to 3.5 — still a walk but a brisk one — and presses in his earbuds.
+From the corner of his eye he glimpses a young woman to his left sprinting full out, her ponytail twirling like a crazed propeller, her tightly bound breasts trying to push out of the the restrictive sports bra.
+The heavyset black man to Michael’s right sweats as he trudges up the steep incline.

 Michael dials up Springsteen’s Radio Nowhere on his iPhone and sets the device in the cup holder.
-The driving beat pushes him to walk faster.
-Invigorated, he ups the speed to 5.0 and breaks into an easy jog.
+The sledgehammer beat pushes him to walk faster.
+Bolstered by the rush, he ups the speed to 5.0 and breaks into an easy jog.

-Now he’s ready.
-Nothing can hold him back.
+He’s ready.
+Nothing can hold him back now.
 He begins his sprint.

-The phone cord bounces wildly with his loping strides.
+The phone cord bounces wildly with his pounding strides.
 He’s trying hard not to watch the TVs hanging down from the ceiling or the people around him.
-At the Larkspur club everyone is fit and attractive, a powerful lure for the eye.
-He forces himself to look away, focusing instead on his body, adjusting his every movement to accommodate for the various aches and pains asserting themselves in his calves, knees, ankles.
+At the Larkspur club everyone is fit and attractive, an irresistible lure for the eye.
+He forces himself not to look, focusing instead on his body, adjusting his every movement to accommodate for the aches and pains asserting themselves in his calves, knees, ankles.

 He smiles.
 It’s time.

-To everyone else he’s just another dude sprinting without going anywhere.
-But in his mind he’s flying.
-He’s Elliot pedaling across the bright blue sky after E.T.
+To everyone else he’s just another dude expending a huge amount of energy without going anywhere.
+But in his mind, he’s something else.
+He’s flying.
+He’s Elliot pedaling across the bright sky after E.T.

-He punches up the pace to a serious 8.0 as his destination — which he will admit may not actually be there — in fact, it can’t — flickers into view.
-But at the same time, there’s the club, too.
+He punches up the pace to a serious 8.0 as his destination — which he admits may actually not be there — in fact, it can’t — flickers into view.
+But at the same time, he’s in the club, too.

-When it’s the club, it’s a TV view of CNN showing footage of bodies covered in blankets, the aftermath of a bombing in a country Michael will never visit.
-When it’s the club, it’s video of a flooded out neighborhood in Pittsburgh and many people suffering.
-When it’s the club, it’s Wolf Blitzer going on and on in that annoyingly imploring way of his about something you simply must know.
+When it’s the club, it’s a TV view of CNN showing footage of still bodies covered in blankets, the aftermath of a bombing in a country Michael will never see.
+When it’s the club, it’s video footage of a flooded out neighborhood in Pittsburgh and its suffering residents.
+When it’s the club, it’s Wolf Blitzer going on in that imploring way of his about something you must know.

 But when it’s the other place, it’s something else entirely.
-It’s Michael, gently gliding toward a gathering of people in a grassy clearing down below.
+It’s Michael, gently gliding low in the sky toward a gathering of people in a grassy clearing below.
 They are waving as if expecting him.
-He’s been here many times, so he doesn’t question how he can be sliding downward to some impossible place and yet be in the club at the same time.
+He’s been here many times, so he doesn’t question how he can be flying downward to some impossible place and yet be in the club, too.

 He knows them, these people.
-He knows them and yet they are strangers.
-They are a memory, perhaps.
-A memory that says “Come home, lost brother, we are your kin.
-You will fall into our arms and be well, as you should be.”
+And yet they are strangers.
+They’re a memory, perhaps, that says “Come home, lost brother, we are your kin.
+You will fall into our arms and be comforted, as you should be.”

-A tear swells in the corner of an eye, grows, teeters and spills, mingling with the sweat until his cheeks are glistening.
-He swipes it all off.
+A tear swells in the corner of Michal’s eye.
+It teeters and falls, mingling with the sweat on his his cheeks.
+He swipes at the wet mess.
 He doesn’t care who’s watching.
-He can barely feel the club anyway.
-And who would think of eyeballing a menacing-looking guy like him, whatever he’s going through?
+He’s not really in the club, anyway.
+And who would think of eyeballing a menacing-looking guy like Michael, whatever he may be going through?

-Wolf tries to worm his way back in.
-He is good at that.
+Wolf Blitzer tries to worm his way back in.
+He’s good at that.
 Fuck you, Wolf.

 He’s close enough now to make out a few faces.
 A young man with a closely trimmed beard.
-A willowy girl smiling.
-An old woman in a ruby red dress.
-They wave at him, imploring him to come, come, come.
+A willowy girl, smiling.
+An old woman in a ruby-colored dress.
+They wave to him, imploring him to come, come, come.
 Come and join them.

 How do they know him?
 Why does he want to be with them?